mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 Nice work!
 You now have an Android app connected to your Parse Server.

 # 30.
+Give yourself a pat on the back.
+You've just setup your first server-connected mobile application!

 Next steps:
 - Check out this [example app](https://github.com/mog96/kontax) for guidance on retrieving and displaying objects stored in Parse Server.